 Bears Up Close and Personal – This is Not a Theoretical Discussion

 There are few topics that get people as worked up about on AT Facebook and other discussion boards as the topic of bears.
-Honestly, discussions of subjects as inconsequential as Top Ramen vs. Maruchan Ramen can illicit some pretty antisocial behavior, so any topic has the potential to get nasty.
-However, in my experience, bears and bear resistant food storage are topics that are explosive.
-So with that acknowledged, I am going to share a recent experience I had on the AT and how I feel about using bear resistant methods to avoid problems.
+Honestly, discussions of subjects as inconsequential as Top Ramen vs. Maruchan Ramen can elicit some pretty antisocial behavior, so any topic has the potential to get nasty.
+However, in my experience, bears and bear-resistant food storage are topics that are explosive.
+So with that acknowledged, I am going to share a recent experience I had on the AT and how I feel about using bear-resistant methods to avoid problems.
 Please, let’s not be explosive.
 I am just sharing my experience and my reaction to that experience.
 I am not telling anyone what to do.

 Nuisance and Aggressive Bears are a Human Creation

 Bears are naturally fearful of humans.
 However, the desire of bears to follow the standard American diet of high calorie, low nutrient, carb- and fat-filled food is no different than what we find in ourselves.
 Left to their own devices, many Americans opt for fast food and chips over a salad or fruit.
 Bears seem to be no different.

 So when bears learn to eat human food, and I am an admitted on-trial lover of Top Ramen, Breakfast Essentials, and Snickers bars, they are no different than we are.
 Cheap food is addictive.
 However, bears only learn about cheap food, or any human food, due to human error, right?